Universal groups of cellular automata: Questions

-\begin{example} The (non-abelian) free group on $\aleph_0$ (free) generators has a universal finitely-generated subgroup, namely the free group on two generators, since free groups with finitely or countably many generators all embed into each other.
-The free group on $\aleph_1$ generators does not have a universal finitely-generated subgroup (since f.g. groups are countable), but the free group on two generators is an f.g.-universal subgroup of it, for the same reason as in the previous case. \qee \end{example}
+\begin{example} The (non-abelian) free group on $\aleph_0$ (free) generators has a universal finitely generated subgroup, namely the free group on two generators, since free groups with finitely or countably many generators all embed into each other.
+The free group on $\aleph_1$ generators does not have a universal finitely generated subgroup (since f.g.\ groups are countable), but the free group on two generators is an f.g.-universal subgroup of it, for the same reason as in the previous case. \qee \end{example}

 In the examples, the reason for non-universality was rather trivial (cardinality).
-Is there a countable group containing an f.g.-universal f.g. subgroup which is not universal?
-Is there one containing an f.g.-universal f.g. subgroup but no universal f.g. subgroup?
-We expect that the answers are positive, but do not know such examples (though $\Aut(A^\Z)$ could an example of both phenomena for all we know).
+Is there a countable group containing an f.g.-universal f.g.\ subgroup which is not universal, or (equivalently) is there one containing an f.g.-universal f.g.\ subgroup but no universal f.g.\ subgroup?
+We expect that the answers are positive, but do not know such examples (though $\Aut(A^\Z)$ could be an example for all we know).

 The groups $\Aut(A^\N)$ for different $|A|$ have a different set of subgroups in general, as there are strong restrictions on even the finite subgroups \cite{BoFrKi90}.
-Thus, we cannot expect a finitely-generated subgroup that contains a copy of every cellular automata group on every alphabet, unlike in the two-sided case.
+Thus, we cannot expect a finitely generated subgroup that contains a copy of every cellular automata group on every alphabet, unlike in the two-sided case.
 However, for a fixed alphabet we do not see a reason why f.g.-universality would not be possible.
 (The case $|A| = 2$ is trivial \cite{He69}.)

-\begin{question} Is there an (f.g.-)universal f.g. subgroup of $\Aut(A^\N)$ for some finite alphabet $|A| \geq 3$? \end{question}
+\begin{question} Is there an (f.g.-)universal f.g.\ subgroup of $\Aut(A^\N)$ for some finite alphabet $|A| \geq 3$? \end{question}

-Very little is known about embeddings between automorphism groups of higher-dimensional subshifts, even two-dimensional full shifts, for example it is not known whether we can have $\Aut(A^{\Z^{d'}}) \leq \Aut(B^{\Z^d})$ for $d' > d$, and whether $\Aut(\{0,1\}^{\Z^2})\leq \Aut(\{0,1,2\}^{\Z^2})$ (see \cite{HoOpen}).
+Very little is known about embeddings between automorphism groups of higher-dimensional subshifts, even two-dimensional full shifts, for example it is not known whether we can have $\Aut(A^{\Z^{d'}}) \leq \Aut(B^{\Z^d})$ for $d' > d$, $|A|,|B| \geq 2$, and whether $\Aut(\{0,1\}^{\Z^2})\leq \Aut(\{0,1,2\}^{\Z^2})$ (see \cite{HoOpen}).
 The following question seems to lead into similar problems.

 \begin{question} Let $d \geq 2$.
-Does $\Aut(A^{\Z^d})$ have an (f.g.-)universal f.g. subgroup? \end{question}
+Does $\Aut(A^{\Z^d})$ have an (f.g.-)universal f.g.\ subgroup? \end{question}

-An obvious direction to look at are sofic shifts.
-For some simple sofics it is easy to show there are no f.g.-universal subgroups, but for most of them we have no idea.
-In particular, we do not know the answer for any mixing SFT.
+Another obvious direction to look at are sofic shifts.
+For some simple sofics it is easy to show there are no f.g.-universal subgroups, and some even have finitely generated automorphism groups, but for most of them we have no idea.
+In particular, we do not know the answer for any mixing SFT which is not a full shift.